Top 10 Retail management and POS software

 2017.
 Mobile POS system Square launched Retail app

-Square is launching a new Square Retail app that complements a comprehensive backend package of tools that include complete coverage of inventory management, customer relationship management and employee tools.
-The new offering is designed to really provide a next-level retail solution for merchants and shop owners who need more than just the Square Reader and basic square mobile app.
-The solution can scale depending on the needs of their clients, but can serve any customers from a one-location shop to a merchant with multiple storefronts and lots of inventory to track.
-For now the primary type of retailer Square is targeting with this product are those in the “finished goods” business, which means people who have packaged products or things like shirts and clothing that have barcodes, as well as things like wine or games.
+Square is introducing an all-new Square Retail app that complements an extensive backend package of tools.
+This package includes comprehensive inventory management, customer relationship management, and employee tools.
+The aim of this new offering is to deliver a top-notch retail solution for merchants and shop owners who require more than just the Square Reader and basic Square mobile app.
+The scalability of this solution allows it to cater to clients ranging from single-location shops to merchants with multiple storefronts and extensive inventory tracking needs.
+Initially, Square is primarily targeting retailers in the "finished goods" industry, which includes those selling packaged products, apparel with barcodes, as well as items like wine or games.

 2016.
 Square now allows to charge loyal customers without card swiping

-Mobile payment processing service Square launched a new feature called Card on File that allows to charge recurring customers without card swiping (and even without asking for the card).
-It's also suitable for customers, because they can come to your shop or restaurant without card and money, take what they want and go away.
-And you quietly charge the appropriate amount from the card.
-Of course, first these customers have to opt in and enter their card data to your company's Square account.
-Besides, using Card on File businesses can charge remote customers without internet payment.
-But this feature is a little more expensive for business: it will cost you 3.5% plus 15 cents, compared to the 2.75% commission for swiping a card.
+Mobile payment processing service Square has introduced a new feature called Card on File, which enables businesses to charge recurring customers without physically swiping their cards or requesting them.
+This feature benefits customers as well, as they can visit your shop or restaurant without carrying their cards or cash.
+They can simply choose what they want and leave, while you effortlessly charge the appropriate amount directly from their cards.
+To avail this service, customers must initially opt in and provide their card information to your company's Square account.
+Additionally, Card on File allows businesses to charge remote customers even without an internet payment connection.
+However, it is important to note that this feature comes at a slightly higher cost for businesses, with a fee of 3.5% plus 15 cents, as compared to the standard 2.75% commission for card swiping.

 2015.
 Mobile POS service iZettle expands to small business loans